htmercury/OKrammus/README.md

 # OKrammus
+This is a RESTful API made with node.js, express.js, mongoose, and mongoDB.
-Generate a random quote from a LoL champion
+Generate a random quote from a LoL champion.